HTTP API Reference Guide

 (Milliamp), Internal Temperature of the sensor in ºC

-(Degree Celsius) and Phase Lock status namely LOCKED
+(Degree Celsius) and Phase Lock status, which can be LOCKED

 , LOST